Kjos/OculusGoStreamer/README.md

 ```

 ## Notes
+- Requires Java 1.6 or higher.
+VLCj for Mac OSX can only handle JVM 1.6.
+- The vlcj included library requires version 2.1.0+ of VLC installed.
+- VLC needs to be same architecture as JVM.
+Both 32 or both 64.
+You can check java version with "java -version".
+- More information about vlcj: http://capricasoftware.co.uk/#/projects/vlcj/tutorial/prerequisites

 - At 10% battery the connection or browser will be limited and streaming will stutter.
 - When you have the headset off, the browser will keep running in the background, so close the app when you're done.